Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The financial state of your business will largely determine your financing options.
 To avoid losing yet more money, struggling businesses should generally avoid financing options until they’re back on their feet.
 If your business is growing and you want to put more fuel in the fire to grow even faster, a business loan is a good option.

 In addition, how seasonal your business is and the industry it’s in will impact which financing option you choose.
-For example, seasonal businesses might want to look into opening a line of credit for access to cash that covers day-to-day expenses when profits aren’t enough.
-And businesses in the agricultural and manufacturing sector could benefit from equipment loans to directly affect their profits.
+For example, seasonal professions might want to look into opening a business line of credit for access to cash that covers day-to-day expenses when profits aren’t enough.
+And businesses in agriculture and manufacturing sectors could benefit from equipment loans to directly affect their profits.

-Michael opened a pizzeria last year next to a high school.
+Imagine this scenario: Michael opened a pizzeria next to a high school.
 He made more money than he could’ve ever imagined — that is, until summer arrived.

-Only needing $5,000 at the time, he took out a $10,000 line of credit with LendingClub to be safe.
+Only needing $5,000 at the time, he took out a $10,000 LendingClub line of credit to be safe.
 The line of credit came with an 8% interest rate, and Michael paid what he borrowed within the first few months of the school year as business picked up again.

 Bottom line: Understanding your business’s needs is the first step to making a smart financing decision.
 You won’t be ready to compare your options if you aren’t able to narrow down the type of financing you’re looking for and why you need it.